FormaServe/f_Learning/README.md

 You will also find examples & information that we have used when giving presentations/workshops at IBM i User Groups around the world.

-We are still providing IBM i training in these strange times.
+We are still providing IBM i training.
 [Get in contact here.](https://www.formaserve.co.uk/location.php)

 If you have any questions or comments, we will be happy to help you.